Skip to main content

 The Honest Value Verdict

-Bridger Bowl's pricing is genuinely fair for what you get.
+Bridger Bowl's pricing is fair for what you get.
 With 35% beginner terrain for the kids, 12 lifts, and enough expert lines to keep any parent honest, the dollar-per-vertical-foot value here embarrasses most of the Rockies.
 There's no kids-ski-free policy, which stings slightly when you're used to resorts that comp the under-6 crowd entirely.
 But at $52 for a child day ticket, you're not exactly reaching for the smelling salts.
 The real pro tip: buy online the day before and you'll save enough per ticket to cover parking and a hot chocolate.
-Your first Bridger Bowl Card (the RFID pass that loads everything) is free for the 2025/26 season, though replacements cost $5, so maybe don't let the 8-year-old pocket it.
+Your first Bridger Bowl Card (the RFID pass that loads everything) is free for the 2026/27 season, though replacements cost $5, so maybe don't let the 8-year-old pocket it.

 🏠Where Should Your Family Stay?